 As the pandemic continues to impede regular church operations, one of the areas affected is polity.
 Congregation Councils have moved to synchronous tele/videoconferencing platforms with reasonable success.
 Holding a congregation meeting poses additional challenges because of the size of assembly and varying degrees of technical proficiency (on the part of the congregation as institution and on the part of the members).
 What options do we have?

-Since the question of business meetings of the congregation
+Since the business meetings of the congregation (whether they be

-(whether they be of the Congregation Meeting or the Congregation
+of the Congregation Meeting or the Congregation Council) are

-Council) are temporalities of the church, they are legal questions
+temporalities of the church, there are legal questions that

 (constitution, bylaws, and continuing resolutions) and the laws of